thisislawatts/example-jobs/Social Media Marketing Manager.md

 <li style="font-weight: 400;"><span style="font-weight: 400;">Manage company social media channels, including LinkedIn, Twitter, YouTube, Facebook and other relevant platforms</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Develop appealing and engaging content to expand and strengthen brand awareness and online reputation</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Participate in relevant social discussions about our company, competitors, and/or industry, with our customers, prospects, influencers, and other new audiences</span></li>
-<li style="font-weight: 400;"><span style="font-weight: 400;">Closely monitor and analyse program results to understand what works and how to optimise performance toward key KPIs</span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">Closely monitor and analyze program results to understand what works and how to optimize performance toward key KPIs</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Drive consistent, relevant traffic and leads from our social network presence and relevant communities</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Explore new ways to engage and new social networks to reach our target buyers</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Work closely with cross functional teams, campaigns and programs to implement the supporting social media activity.  </span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Create content that promotes audience engagement and increases audience traffic to on company sites</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Propose new ideas and approaches to social media content and engagement. </span></li>
-<li style="font-weight: 400;"><span style="font-weight: 400;">Use timelines and scheduled content to create a consistent stream of new content for audience engagement while analysing, managing, and altering schedules where necessary to optimise visits </span></li>
+<li style="font-weight: 400;"><span style="font-weight: 400;">Use timelines and scheduled content to create a consistent stream of new content for audience engagement while analyzing, managing, and altering schedules where necessary to optimize visits </span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Stay up-to-date with the latest conversations and trends in the application security, container security, devsecops and software development markets.  </span></li>
 </ul>
 <p><span style="font-weight: 400;">We are distributed across four offices in London, Tel Aviv, Boston and Ottawa, with 10% of the company working fully-remote.
-We’ve made an organisational commitment to building a strong, effective, distributed company: we form teams across multiple offices wherever possible, and we invest in communication so that we can benefit from each others’ perspectives.
+We’ve made an organizational commitment to building a strong, effective, distributed company: we form teams across multiple offices wherever possible, and we invest in communication so that we can benefit from each others’ perspectives.
 As well as an always-on webcam so we can see what’s happening in each office, we make heavy use of video calls, Slack, and some inter-office travel.</span></p>
 <p><strong>You should apply if you:</strong></p>
 <ul>
 <li style="font-weight: 400;"><span style="font-weight: 400;">Have at least 3 years relevant working experience in a B2B tech environment</span></li>